“I ain’t no cowboy!” Relax, pilgrim!

-Open position chords, sometimes also called “cowboy chords,” are chords that have one or more open strings to be played as part of that chord.
-This means you will have one or more strings you set into motion that you don’t press down with a finger but instead hit the string(s)…open.
+Usually in the first lessons with a student, I start with open position chords, sometimes also called “cowboy chords,” are chords that have one or more open strings to be played as part of that chord.
+This means you will have one or more strings you set into motion that you don’t press down with a finger but instead you hit the string(s)…open.
 Like sight reading in “the open position,” this guitar playing happens in the first 3 frets of the guitar, including the open strings.

 Here is an example of a few ways you may see the open D chord written:

 And here is a sheet of open position chords I start all of my beginning guitar students on:

 Remember, unlike piano, you do not count your thumb as a finger.
 The index finger is 1, middle finger is 2, ring finger is 3 and pinky is 4.
 Put the correct finger in the correct fret on the correct string and you are good to go!
 Hit the correct strings (mind the x’s! don’t hit those) with the pick and you are on your way!